manneohlund/themeux/README.md

 # Advanced Usage
 #### Json theme

-Define themes in `.json` files and add it to `assets` folder, load them with your ThemeModel to override variables with the `json` theme.
+Define themes in `.json` files and add it to `assets` folder, load them with your ThemeModel to override variables with the `json` theme variables.

 ```json
 // blue_theme.json